 - You are concerned about your own drinking or a family member's drinking.

-- You would like more information about alcohol use, alcohol abuse, or support groups for problem drinking.
+- You would like more information about alcohol use or support groups for problem drinking.

-- You are unable to drink less or stop drinking, even though you have tried to.
+- You are unable to drink less or stop drinking, even though you have tried.

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, VA: American Psychiatric Association, 2013.